superfly/domain-reseller-guide/README.md

 To create a session for a customer

-1. lookup the domain and portal ids using your organization slug, portal name, and domain name
+1. lookup the domain and portal ids using your organization slug, portal name, and domain name.
+[Example](#lookup-a-portal-and-domain)
-2. create a session using the portal id and domain id
+2. create a session using the portal id and domain id [Example](#create-a-dns-portal-session)
 3. redirect the customer to the url returned from the createDnsPortalSession mutation.